mfaani/code-challenges/Tips and Notes/Cracking/Behavioral/readme.md

 - Don't bring up big changes in meetings without bringing them up to 1-2 people before hand and asking about their feedback.
 People don't like meetings to get derailed.
 Instead bring up it before hand.
 Let others 1-2 people acquaint themselves, agree/critic/feedback it.
 Then take it to the bigger team. tldr the path to innovation is best if done smoothly!

 ## Leadership
+- Be ok with team velocity as opposed to yourself writing code.
+This means writing more docs, more meetings, finding the right person to talk to, to have them advocate, review, support your work.
+- Be able to function wearing different hats / or be in different modes.
+Examples of modes are:
+  - super feature driven: don't focus on refactoring.
+Just get the feature out.
+Write tickets for later work
+  - super engnineering driven: focus on clean code.
+Take your time with refactoring.
+  - Basicall I have to understand my environment/situation I'm in.
+Often we have a big deadline.
+Often we don't.
+Often someone is parental leave, often there's a Prod issue.
+Often there's something that we need to do right otherwise we can't scale it.
 - Striving to bring consistency and lack of bifurcation has been key architectural goal of mine.
 It just simplifies almost everything:
   - User Story creation and design
   - Documentation and diagrams